 Let’s consider that MSQRD decided to check if changed order of screenshots (Variation B) favors a better conversion rate.
 Presume that we got the following results after filling variations with 200 different users each:

 - Variation A – 40 converted users;

 - Variation B – 57 converted users.

-Thus, the observed difference in variations performance shows that the result is statistically significant at the confidence level of 95%.
+Thus, the observed difference in variations performance shows that we have statistically significant results at the confidence level of 95%.
 The picture above shows the result of such validation performed using online mobile A/B testing calculator.